 Dapivirine Ring: Phase III Results

 Next steps for the ring: This is the first time a microbicide to prevent HIV has confirmed statistically significant efficacy across two Phase III studies.
 As the first long-acting HIV prevention method, the dapivirine ring could be an important new self-initiated option for women, who bear the greatest burden of the global HIV/AIDS epidemic.
-IPM, also the regulatory sponsor for the ring, is pursuing approvals from global and national regulatory authorities to license the product in countries where women face the highest risk.
-Two open-label extension studies, DREAM and HOPE, are now underway to provide the ring to former Ring Study and ASPIRE participants, respectively and to help determine how the ring could fit into women’s lives.
-DREAM is also enrolling young women ages 18-25 who are using the ring for the first time.
+IPM, the ring's developer and regulatory sponsor, is pursuing approvals from global and national regulatory authorities to license the product in countries where women face the highest risk.
+Two open-label extension studies, DREAM and HOPE, are now underway to provide the ring to former Ring Study and ASPIRE participants, respectively, and to help determine how the ring could fit into women’s lives.

 Learn more about the results from the Phase III dapivirine ring studies: